Durand Jones & The Indications: History

 On May 5, 2023, Jones released a solo record under his own name, Wait Til I Get Over, on record label Dead Oceans.
 The album chronicles the history of Jones' hometown of Hillaryville, Louisiana.
 In 2024, Jones performed four tracks from Wait Til I Get Over with three members of The Harlem Gospel Travelers as background vocals for NPR's Tiny Desk Concerts.
+In 2026, Morning In America from American Love Call was featured in the soundtrack of MLB the Show 26.